apple/swift-migration-guide/Guide.docc/CommonProblems.md

 #### Asynchronous Requirements

-For methods that implement synchronous protocol requirements, either the isolation of method must match the isolation of the requirement exactly, or the method must be `nonisolated`, meaning it can be called from any isolation domain without risk of data races.
+For methods that implement synchronous protocol requirements, either the isolation of the method must match the isolation of the requirement exactly, or the method must be `nonisolated`, meaning it can be called from any isolation domain without risk of data races.
 Making a requirement asynchronous offers a lot more flexibility over the isolation in